BobQuickSaveSmith/Make-It-So-GZDoom-Launcher/extras/brutalpacksetup/README.md

 ## The Hell Run Protocol

 This challenge is designed for players who want the maximum Brutal Pack + Behold! – BP experience — fast, punishing, and relentlessly fun.
-It transforms standard Brutal Pack gameplay into a continuous endurance run of resurrection and escalation, with no reloading necessary.
+It transforms standard GZDoom + Brutal Pack gameplay into a continuous endurance run of resurrection and escalation, with no reloading necessary.

 ### To Activate: